liutongya/GLED/README.md

-# rclv_global
-A Global Lagrangian Coherent Eddy Dataset Based on Satellite Altimetry
+## A Global Lagrangian Coherent Eddy Dataset Based on Satellite Altimetry

-GLED v1.1
+GLED v1.0

 by Tongya Liu and Ryan Abernathey